Wolvinny/RavyAPI/README.md

 This is a small class, but kept for maybe future expansion.
 You'll notice there is an `.getInternalDebugId()` but i have no clue why you'd ever need that

 ## Whitelist and WhitelistEntry (`users.whitelists`)
-### This is to check whether the user is whitelisted
+### This is to check whether the user is whitelisted.

 ```java
 Whitelist white = api.getWhitelists("userid");